bjarneo/copepod/README.md

 - Docker installed locally and on the remote host
 - SSH access to the remote host
 - SSH key-based authentication
+- Go 1.21 or higher (due to usage of slices.Reverse)

 ## Installation